gsoft-inc/wl-squide/docs/guides/setup-i18next.md

 ## Try it :rocket:

-Start the development servers using the `dev` script.
+Start the application in a development environment using the `dev` script.
 The homepage and the navigation items should render the english (`en-US`) resources.
 Then append `?language=fr-CA` to the URL.
 The homepage and the navigation items should now render the french (`fr-CA`) resources.

 ### Troubleshoot issues